 Transcribe! can be controlled (start and stop playback, etc) by various kinds of pedals, which can be convenient if you have an instrument in your hands while you transcribe, or pencil and paper.
-Pedals are also useful for controlling Transcribe! while a different application is in the foreground - perhaps a music notation package.
+Pedals (other than those which generate keystrokes as if from a keyboard) are also useful for controlling Transcribe! while a different application is in the foreground - perhaps a music notation package.

 Here are some notes about pedal compatibility.
 If you have a pedal already then please try it with Transcribe!.
 If it isn't listed here then please let me know what the pedal is and where you got it.
 If it doesn't work then I might be able to help.
 And if it does then I can list it here.

 Once you have plugged the pedal in, run Transcribe!'s "Foot Pedals" command on the File menu.
-Make sure "Respond to pedals" is turned on, and program the responses as you wish.
+Program the responses as you wish.
 Click the Help button in this dialog for more info.

 Places to get them:

-This is the Philips LFH-2310/2320/2330 which I am told is compatible with Transcribe! for Windows.
+The Philips ACC2330 4 button pedal which I am told is compatible with Transcribe! for Windows.
 If you try it on Mac or Linux, do let me know if it works.

 Some pedals present themselves as being joystick / game controller devices and Transcribe! should be able to use these on Windows, Mac and Linux.
 Of course, these pedals aren't really intended for games, it's just that they use the same interface.
 The picture above is the VPE VPedal, but in fact any joystick / game controller should work, even those which aren't pedals at all.

-On Windows, any controller which Windows recognises as a Joystick should be ok with Transcribe!, whether USB or serial or gameport connector.
+On Windows, any controller which Windows recognises as a Joystick should be ok with Transcribe!.
 On Mac or Linux you will need a USB model.

 Get it from V PEDAL themselves.